stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 Including Http lets us receive Http events and tells Strat this is a web server.

 ```
-Http { method: "get", path: "*" } ->
+Http ->
 ```
-This is an event pattern, and the gist here is we're describing what type of Http event should be sent to the following function.
-This can be translated as "Http get requests on any path should be sent to the following function".
+This tells strat any Http events should be sent to the following function.

 ```
 helloWorld ():any ->